-Nearly half of people who use a standing desk are at risk of developing lower back pain, according to a study at the University of Waterloo.
+Nearly half of people who use a standing desk are at risk of developing lower back pain, according to a study from the University of Waterloo.

 The study tested 40 adults, evenly split between male and female, with no previous back issues.
 It found that 40 percent developed low back pain after standing for two hours.
 Moreover, if they were previously fatigued, their muscle strength was not able to recover while standing.